What do we believe and teach

 (International Children's Bible)

-Churches or individuals often ask questions about what the religion department at a
+Questions and answers about what the religion department at a Christian university

 "The following topics represent a range of issues that extends from central